-The 2017 edition of the Handbook of procedures for the Diploma Programme, published in August 2016, features a reorganized scheme of contents.
+The 2017 edition of the Handbook of procedures for the Diploma Programme, updated in November 2016, features a reorganized scheme of contents.

 A new feature for this year is a range of icons, indicating new content, amended content and calendar updates.
 These are now indicated visually to help handbook users identify this content quickly and easily.